This is a quick overview of the problems with light at night and how to keep yourself healthy.

 1) How is light at night harmful?

-2) Why is darkness at night crucially important to your health and well being?
+2) Why is darkness at night critical for your health and well being?

 3) What is it about blue light in particular that is so harmful?